LLNL/serac/src/docs/sphinx/input_schema.rst

      - Range/Valid Values
      - Required
    * - vec_coef
-     - The function representing a vector BC coefficient
+     - The function to use for an mfem::VectorFunctionCoefficient
      -
      -
      - |uncheck|
    * - coef
-     - The function representing a scalar BC coefficient
+     - The function to use for an mfem::FunctionCoefficient
      -
      -
      - |uncheck|
    * - component
-     - The vector component to which the scalar BC should be applied
+     - The vector component to which the scalar coefficient should be applied
      -
      -
      - |uncheck|